aleksandr-vin/aleksandr-vin.github.io/_posts/2021-05-19-kettlebell.md

 title:  "Kettlebell"
 ---

-# Spring of 2021, you just can't find a 16 kilo kettlebell
+Spring of 2021, you just can't find a 16 kilo kettlebell.

 Run into idea of buying a kettlebell, to bring some muscle work back into my life.
 Was monitoring marktplatz for 2 or 3 weeks with zero result.